uarizona-fnsv/templateApp-Workflows-Example/README.md

 - **`npm run build`**
     - Builds the application for production.
 The output files will be located in the `dist` folder and optimized for performance.

+- **`npm deploy:dev || deploy:prod`**
+    - Robocopys the build files to the destination.
+This requires editing to remove the underscore and replace 'templateapp' with correct path.

+- **`npm build:deploy:dev || build:deploy:prod`**
+    - Combines the build and deploy in one step.
+This requires editing to remove the underscore and replace 'templateapp' with correct path.

 ## Starting a new app from TemplateApp

 - Clone, npm install, npm run dev.
 Make sure it runs